-Allows you to set the Self-Monitoring, Analysis and Reporting Technology.
-Configration options: [Disabled] [Enabled]
+Enables or disables the Self-Monitoring, Analysis and Reporting Technology (SMART).
+Configuration options: [Disabled] [Enabled]

 4.3.8 System Information

 This menu gives you an overview of the general system specifications.
 The BIOS automatically detects the items in this menu.